 We also try to go beyond industry good practise by helping the communities where we work.
 We have helped with fundraising for cancer research; and offer low rents to start-up retail tenants.
 We also carried out building works free of charge near our developments, including at Holborn Community Mosque, the Rwandan High Commission.
 Our builders improved entrances to St Mary’s primary school in Marylebone where we also organised a children’s art competition, displaying the winning entries at our site.

 Working with residents

-Stella Jones owns a flat in the middle of our Charlotte St project which she has had since the 1980s and was very keen to remain in.
-As the landlords we wished to redevelop the wider site but work with Stella to ensure it was a positive experience for her where to date she feels fully informed and consulted.
+The owner of the flat in the middle of our Charlotte St project had been there since the 1980s and was keen to continue living there.
+As the landlords we wished to redevelop the wider site and worked with the owner to ensure that the redevelopment was a positive experience.
+To date the owner of the flat feels happy, fully informed and consulted.

 Supporting community groups

 Holborn Community Mosque.
 Ahead of construction at The Grays, we came to the mosque to ensure we knew their prayer schedule and avoided heavy construction work and noise during these and other important times.
 We established a good relationship and participated in their “visit my Mosque Day” and helping with some improvement works.